What Is a Good Credit Score?

 VantageScore ratings also fall between 300 and 850, and they’re calculated based on similar factors.

-Focus on not taking out too much debt, and always making payments on time, and you’re on track to build a good credit score.
+Focus on not taking out too much debt and always making payments on time, and you’ll be on track to a good credit score.

-To secure a mortgage, an excellent credit score isn't obligatory; qualifying doesn't rely solely on credit scores.
-However, a favorable financial history is typically necessary, with specific numerical requirements varying.
-Traditional home loans commonly accept scores of approximately 620 and higher.
+Qualifying for a mortgage doesn't rely solely on credit scores; however, traditional home loans commonly accept scores of approximately 620 and higher.

-A strong financial standing unlocks additional opportunities for card acceptance, potentially leading to more favorable terms such as lower APRs or increased spending limits.
-You also need higher credit scores to qualify for most premium credit cards or those with attractive rewards programs.
+A higher score could get you more favorable terms, such as lower APRs or increased spending limits.
+You also need a higher credit score to qualify for most premium credit cards or those with attractive rewards programs, like travel rewards credit cards

 Buying a car, unless you’re paying cash up front, requires a good credit score.
-That helps your auto lender determine the interest rate they can offer you for the life of the loan.
+That helps your auto lender determine the interest rate they can offer you for the loan.

 Be prepared to pay higher interest rates if your credit isn’t in the good range yet (670 and above).
-Postponing a car loan to improve your profile for six months or more may result in significant interest savings
+If you have a low score and are able to postpone getting a car loan for six months or more, you may be able to save a lot on interest.

 FAQs